bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ---

-# Browserify
+# Browserify: The Basics

-- Supports CommonJS, the format [Node modules](https://nodejs.org/docs/v0.4.1/api/modules.html#modules) are written in
+- Supports the __CommonJS__ module format
+--

-- Shims some of the "common" node modules
+- _Shims_ some of the "common" node modules, making them available in-browser

+---

+# CommonJS Module Syntax

+CommonJS is the format that [Node modules](https://nodejs.org/docs/v0.4.1/api/modules.html#modules) are written in.

+--

+### CommonJS Syntax Example

+Note the use of `require` and `module.exports`:

 ```javascript
 var dependency = require('./dependency');